fnyrawr/uni_webpy_project/README.md

 | **Michael** | s????? |
 | **Eric** | s????? |

+### Status updates
+To organize our work better we should try to claim tasks and write status updates:
+- When implementing features please add the following to the line: `ToDo` `Name` `LastChange`
+    - If a view is done mark with [x] so we don't do the same work twice ;)
+- I would recommend using the following keywords as status:
+    - `ToDo` not yet claimed / not yet started
+    - `WIP` currently work in progress
+    - `OnHold` work in progress but currently no active development
+    - `Testing` work is basically done, currently testing the features before migrating
+    - `Done` done and pushed to repository

+Since not every code change will be pushed immideately this would make it easier for us to keep track of tasks.
+Discord is a good tool for communication but the chat can end up quite chaotic quickly as we know lol.
+Oh, and feel free to edit this readme.

 ## General overview

 - Django Webpage for an Online Shop